Saint Mary's College (Indiana): Campus

-Madeleva Lecture
+Madeleva lecture

-The college hosts a lecture series named after Sr. Madeleva Wolff, CSC, who served as the college's third president, to honor her establishment in 1943 of a School of Sacred Theology (since closed) that provided the first opportunity in the U.S. for women to pursue graduate studies in theology.
+The college hosts a lecture series named after Madeleva Wolff who served as the college's third president, to honor her establishment in 1943 of a School of Sacred Theology (since closed) that provided the first opportunity in the U.S. for women to pursue graduate studies in theology.
 The lecture series highlights the work of women in theology.
+In 2000, the lecturers to that date were invited back to campus to compose a "Charter for Women of Faith in the New Millennium."
+Instead, they produced The Madeleva Manifesto: A Message of Hope and Courage.